 In moments of meeting her, I get butterflies in picturesque banging the internal walls of every fibre of my being.

 I see the kind of voices lepidopterists hear when butterflies sing Symphony №7 in A major, Op.
 92: II.
 Allegretto.
 Or any kind of a simple enough title that can harness the Butterfly Effect from a thousand miles away.
 Somewhere in between I get lost in words to articulate this feeling and end up in gibberish.
-Then I turn around and learn how challenging it is for her to connect and accomplish things with the world.
+Then I turn around and learn how challenging it is for her to connect and accomplish things in the world.

 Because for her seeing a white blank screen with those big ocean eyes is not as zen as you may think.
 It is alarming.
 And I do all of this not because her smartphone is not keeping up, but because I feel her pain.
 I want to deliver the best possible experience she could get at any time, anywhere she is.
 An experience that her current situation may enhance for her own needs at that time.
 Unlike the one that constrains and forces her to view or use products on certain browsers and internet speed.
 I want to ask: how well does the product fail?